happybono/SonataSmooth/README.md

 - Binomial averaging approximates a Gaussian blur, yielding gentle, natural-looking smoothing.
 - Savitzky–Golay smoothing fits a local low-order polynomial via least-squares, preserving peaks and higher-order signal characteristics while reducing noise.

-Beyond the choice of filter, the implementation harnesses parallel processing (PLINQ) to maximize CPU utilization without blocking the UI, and incremental batch updates with a progress reporter keep the application responsive even on large datasets.
+Beyond the choice of filter, the implementation harnesses parallel processing (PLINQ) to maximize CPU utilization without blocking the UI, incremental batch updates with a progress reporter keep the application responsive even on large datasets.
 The adjustable kernel width and polynomial order give users fine-grained control over the degree and nature of smoothing.

-Together, these design decisions ensure that noisy inputs are transformed into clearer, more consistent signals : empowering downstream analysis, visualization, or automated decision-making with higher confidence in the results.
+Together, these design decisions ensure that noisy inputs are transformed into clearer, more consistent signals, empowering downstream analysis, visualization, or automated decision-making with higher confidence in the results.

 ## Demonstration